fingersteps/woozle/README.md

 ```

 ###Step 7: Start your Application
-Woozle is now integrated in your Application!
+Woozle is now integrated in your application!
 To see all built in web services, start your Application and open the following URL.

     http://localhost:yourport/api/metadata